Logo

 Insurance Approved Contractors

 Condensation is a prevalent issue that can trouble any home, occasionally causing inconvenience or escalating into more significant problems, such as dampness and mould.
 This occurs when surplus moisture in the air encounters cold surfaces, such as windows.
-Effectively managing condensation necessitates optimizing airflow to prevent moisture from settling.
-Even with proper ventilation, there are additional steps to take in maintaining control and averting potential issues.

-Arrange a home survey
+Arrange a home survey with expert damp proofers today.

 What is condensation?

 The connection between condensation and humidity lies in the air's capacity to hold water vapour.
 Warmer air can retain more moisture.
 When air reaches its saturation point and can't hold any more water vapour at a given temperature, it reaches 100% humidity.
-If the air cools down, it can no longer contain that level of moisture, leading to the formation of droplets.
-This is the process by which condensation occurs.

 What causes condensation in my house?